9 Causes of Lighter-Colored Poop & When to Worry.

 - Metformin (a medicine used for diabetes mellitus and to induce weight loss).

 - Proton pump inhibitors such as omeprazole and H2 blockers such as famotidine.

 When to worry about light poop:

-The light poop is experienced frequently by many people is not a cause of concern unless it is associated with other symptoms.
+Light poop is experienced frequently by many people and is not a cause of concern unless associated with other symptoms.
 For example, the most common cause of food is often high-fat and yellowish foods which are not a cause of concern.